 Streaming is a dynamic challenging course suited to self-starting video technical oriented students who will be expected to stream several different events in and around the school.
-These events could include: Assembles such as the Principal's reception, awards night and Theatre Productions, music concerts, dance recitals, and sports such as basketball, football, and volleyball.
-A production that the student will also be expected to work on is the News magazine show.
+These events could include: Assemblies such as the Principal's reception, awards nights, theatre productions, music concerts, dance recitals, and sports events such as basketball, football, and volleyball, etc.